jywebhero/awesome-ai/README.md

 - [Flowise](https://github.com/FlowiseAI/Flowise) - Open source low-code tool for developers to build customized LLM orchestration flow & AI agents.
 - [langchaingo](https://github.com/tmc/langchaingo) - LangChain for Go, the easiest way to write LLM-based programs in Go.
 - [BabyAGI](https://github.com/yoheinakajima/babyagi) - BabyAGI is an experimental framework for a self-building autonomous agent.
 Earlier efforts to expand BabyAGI have made it clear that the optimal way to build a general autonomous agent is to build the simplest thing that can build itself.
+- [WrenAI](https://github.com/Canner/WrenAI) - Open-source AI Agent that empowers data-driven teams to chat with their data to generate Text-to-SQL, charts, spreadsheets, reports, and BI.

 ## LLM Engineering Platform